HirokiIto/create-react-app-mobx-react-router4-auth-by-firebase/README.md

-# create-react-app mobx react-router4 auth by firebase
+# create-react-app mobx react-router4 auth by firebase and material-ui

 [ripo](https://github.com/HirokiIto/create-react-app-mobx-react-router4-auth-by-firebase)

-This project is a boilerplate for a front-end development with create-react-app + react-router4 + mobx + decorator and firebase.
+This project is a boilerplate for a front-end development with create-react-app + react-router4 + mobx + decorator + firebase + material-ui.

 Except for the src and docs folders, what is included when initializing with [create-react-app](https://github.com/facebook/create-react-app).
 On the template of create-react-app,